 “Yeah, I think you’re right” added Florencia.

-The other three students, Valentina (yeah, I have a student with her name) and Lautaro, who didn’t talk much in my classes, only nodded at Florencia’s words.
+The other two students, Valentina (yeah, I have a student with her name) and Lautaro, who didn’t talk much in my classes, only nodded at Florencia’s words.

 “Well, my loves” I said in a steady, confident tone, “first I wanna ask you a question.”